ern0/posixino/README.md

-Posixino is trying to mimic the behavior of the original libraries, but there is a good chance that something will work different way, so testing your program on real hardware is important.
+Posixino is trying to mimic the behavior of the original libraries, but there is a good chance that something will work different way, so testing your program on real hardware is still important.
 If you have no device, but you need exact simulation of it, using emulator is a better choice.

 ### Demo (kinda) ###

-Here's the output of the `LiquidCrystal/HelloWorld.cpp` example sketch:
+Here's the output of the `LiquidCrystal/HelloWorld.cpp` example sketch
+(it prints a static message and a counter):

 ```
     ________________